garysweaver/classmeta/README.md

 ### Why?

-Useful if you have a number of classes, like models, in Rails 3.2+ that just differ by a little bit and module includes just aren't solving the problem of doubling, tripling, etc. the number of files you are having to create just to represent new classes.
+It's useful if you have a number of classes, like models, that just differ by a little bit and module includes just aren't solving the problem of doubling, tripling, etc. the number of files you are having to create just to represent new classes.

 ### Just Rails?

-Feel free to do a pull request and add off-Rails support.
+Feel free to add off-Rails support and do a pull request.

 ### Quick Test!